Cele3x/research-seminar/README.md

 Text

 ## Docs
-This folder comprises two subfolder with the following containment:
-- Paper: Final version of the scientific paper written during the project.
+This folder contains the final version of the scientific paper written during the project.
-- Projekt Handbuch: This is a document which elabroates how to use the developed movement prediciton system.
-It, as well, explaines a bit more technical back ground compared to the presented paper above.
-Additonally it grants deeper insight in the developed and presented Latency Test Framework.